 You can download PCalc on the Mac App Store:

 Looking for weather was never so funny as with Forecast Bar.
 Watch current conditions or forecast for next 24 hours or even more days ahead.
 App provides all weather data you may need, like temperature, “feels like” temperature, relative humidity, dew point, cloud conditions, UV factor, visibility, high and lowest temperatures in your home or any supported location, wind speed, pressure, sunrise/sunset, Moon phase etc. It supports widget in your Control Center and icon in menubar with current temperature.
 As for notifications, you can set time for day summary and alerts like coming storm.
 This app has it’s iOS counterpart with iCloud sync, so your settings and list of locations are always up-to-date on both Mac and your iOS device.

 You can download Forecast Bar on the Mac App Store:

 MacID is app, which allows you to use Touch ID on your iPhone/iPad to unlock your Mac.
-It needs to be installed on both devices and on the same Wi-Fi network and it also needs Bluetooth.
+It needs to be installed on both devices and on the same wi-fi network and it also needs Bluetooth.
 Automatic lock of your Mac while you are too away with your iPhone/iPad or automatic wake when you are near is included too – it’s based on dBm unit, it can be configured to set up to fit your needs and network parameters.
-It’s iOS counterpart can also show notifications on your iDevice when your Mac requests unlock requests, elevated privilege requests and auto-lock notifications.
-Just one issue – iOS version needs to be running in multitasking, but this is not a bug, it’s something with Apple restrictions for apps published to Apple’s App Store.
+Its iOS counterpart can also show notifications on your iOS device when your Mac requests unlock requests, elevated privilege requests and auto-lock notifications.
+Just one issue – iOS version needs to be running in multitasking, but this is not a bug, it’s due to Apple’s restrictions for apps published to Apple’s App Store.

 You can download MacID on developer’s website.